 The Ducati empire was founded in 1926 by Antonio Cavalieri Ducati and his three sons.
 At the time, they couldn’t have known their name would become such a legend in the biking world.

-With the aim of producing quality radio equipment, the Ducati business empire grew strongly with a huge new complex built in Bologna in 1935 and offices opened around the world, including in London, Paris, New York and Sydney.
+The Ducati business began by producing quality radio equipment.
+It grew rapidly, building a huge complex in Bologna in 1935 and opening offices around the world, including branches in London, Paris, New York and Sydney.

-The second world war hit Ducati hard and their factories suffered extensive bomb damage in 1944.
-The brothers spent the war years studying and planning new products and just two years after the war in 1946 they released a small motor for bicycles.
+The brothers spent the war years studying and planning new products, and in 1946 they released a small motor for bicycles.
 It caught on, and soon the Ducati motorbike brand was launched.

-Through the 1950’s and 1960’s Ducati developed its road bikes and introduced new engines.
-It was Japanese bike competition in the late 1960’s and early 1970’s though that saw the boom in so called maxibikes and Ducati stepped up to the plate.
+Through the 1950s and 1960s Ducati developed its road bikes and introduced new engines.
+Japanese bike competition in the late 1960s and early 1970s prompted a boom in so-called maxibikes and Ducati stepped up to the plate.

-Returning to racing in 1972, Ducati found new success and the legendary racer Mike Hailwood, who’d long been a fan of Ducati, won the Isle of Man Tourist Trophy on a Ducati in 1978.
+In 1972, Ducati found racing success.
+The legendary driver Mike Hailwood, who’d long been a fan of Ducati, won the Isle of Man Tourist Trophy on a Ducati in 1978.

-New engines and new bikes continued to please fans through the turn of the century and more recently the production of new and technologically advanced models, such as the Multistrada 1200, the Diavel, the Panigale and the Scrambler have brought Ducati to a new legion of fans.
+Over the following decades, new engines and models continued to please fans.
+Most recently, the production of new and technologically advanced models, such as the Multistrada 1200, the Diavel, the Panigale and the Scrambler have brought the love of Ducati to a new legion of fans.